 Businesses that offer their customers a way to laugh gain a significant competitive advantage.
 Humor is disruptive.
 It attracts our attention and makes us change the way we think.
 The Mexican restaurant advertising “Free Tacos – Yesterday Only!” will make us laugh, but they’re also planting that seed reminding us how much we like tacos.
 Couple that with the powerful emotional associations people have with humor, and you’ve got circumstances that...

-I know what some of you left brain logical people are thinking.
+I know what some of you left-brain logical people are thinking.
 Humor: It’s cute.
 It’s entertaining.
 But it’s just not practical.

 Hey, you don’t have to take my word for it.
 You can ask the people at American Express or Jell-O. These companies understand that while people use logic to justify their buying decisions, emotion is what sells.
 And one of the quickest connections to emotion is humor.

-Whey else would American Express spend millions of dollars to feature Jerry Seinfeld in their ads?
+Why else would American Express spend millions of dollars to feature Jerry Seinfeld in their ads?
 (He now also has a $10 million deal from Microsoft!)

 Why would Capitol One present David Spade in their commercials?